A high-quality building access system will enhance the security of your sites.

 Keys may be used at any time of the day or night, regardless of how bad access in the wee hours of the morning might seem.

-An electronic, database-driven access control solution solves each of these problems.
-Proxy key cards are much harder (bordering on impossible) for the average person to copy.
 A proximity key card that is given away or lost can be shut off within the access database instantly.
-Proxy key cards can be limited to certain hours of the day and week, reducing your vulnerability to after-hours intrusions.
+Proxy key cards can be limited to certain hours of the day and week.
+This reduces your vulnerability to after-hours intrusions.

 In fact, a good IP camera can trigger automatic frame capture and archiving whenever a door alarm or motion sensor is tripped.
 What's more, it's even possible for an IP security camera to pull frames out of its temporary buffer when such an alarm occurs.
 In this way, you can actually archive a number of frames before a triggered event occurs, then a number of frames after the triggered event occurs.